 Puzzled, I watched.
 Then I pulled out my phone.
 “Siri, display me dance with an L.

 “Whenever you experience me vibrating, it is me doing the jitterbug,” responded Siri, as routinely unhelpful as ever.
-It becomes, of direction, YouTube that provided the answer: “It’s ‘Take the L,’ from Fortnite.”
+It becomes, of direction, YouTube that answered: “It’s ‘Take the L,’ from Fortnite.”
 But he does not play Fortnite,” I mumbled in protest.
 If Siri had eyes, she might have rolled them and shot a knowing take a look at YouTube.
 Although 250 million people play Fortnite, the maximum of them tweens, I notion my family changed into like Brad Pitt’s in World War Z, standing in the back of the potent partitions of Jerusalem as the zombie hordes scratched and clawed at the sandstone partitions underneath.
 The zombies have been over the wall.

 A few months in advance, my spouse and I had spent an anguished night exploring and debating the sport.
 The youngsters made their pleas.
-Amos, the 8-yr-antique, defined that “every day demanding situations reeeeally make you want to play it.”
-The youngsters at school are constantly talking approximately them, he said, and in case you do not know what they’re, you are now not simply not in at the joke—you’re a fraud.
+Amos, the 8-yr-antique, defined that “everyday demanding situations reeeeally make you want to play it.”
+The youngsters at school are constantly talking about them, he said, and in case you do not know what they’re, you are now not simply not in at the joke—you’re a fraud.
 Ed, our oldest (those are not their actual names), stated he wanted to play because increasingly more that turned into all that was happening at different youngsters’ homes.
 One latest afternoon, he said, youngsters who had the game on their phones played each other, ignoring others who did not have Fortnite—or a phone.

-We have been saddened by our youngest’s desperation and pained through our oldest’s isolation.
+We have been saddened by our youngest’s desperation and pained by our oldest’s isolation.
 But Fortnite is horrific.
 Right?
-First-character shooter video games and dancing on corpses you just shot: Bad, are not they?
+First-character shooter video games and dancing on corpses you just shot: Bad, aren’t they?
 I’m not a milquetoast.
 I’ve played Call of Duty; I realize why human beings play shooters.
 Mowing down Axis powers or training a plasma rifle at the Flood in Halo is cathartic, and that coronary heart-in-throat intensity.
 On my own in our bedroom at night, my spouse and I fear that working towards killing—nay, celebrating killing—makes you, if now not reptilian, at least desensitized and less humane.
 We are still looking to shield our kids from the horror of Marjory Stoneman Douglas.
-And I cannot bear the thought of my youngest—who as a 3-year-antique broke my heart pretending to be a doggy, shaking his tush and announcing, “I’m wagging my tail for you!”—now asking me if a thermal-scoped attack rifle might kill more extraordinary human beings than a minigun.
+And I cannot bear the thought of my youngest—who, as a 3-year-antique, broke my heart pretending to be a doggy, shaking his tush and announcing, “I’m wagging my tail for you!”—now asking me if a thermal-scoped attack rifle might kill more extraordinary human beings than a minigun.
 It’s too grotesque a transformation.